 are some tips that will help you to get started

-- Don’t disobey the US laws or university code of student conduct.
+- Don’t disobey the USA laws or university code of student conduct.

-As an international student, it is your responsibility to respect the laws implemented by the US government.
+As an international student, it is their responsibility to respect the laws the USA government implements.
 Also, US universities follow specific codes of conduct that every individual enrolled there is supposed to follow.
 If the students for any reason disobey the university codes of student conduct, they may lose their visas.

 - Keep the travel requirements ready.

-It is better to keep all the necessary travel documents ready before leaving for the USA.
+It is better to prepare all the necessary travel documents before leaving for the USA.
 The documents that students are advised to keep with them are Copies of their immigration documents- Form I-20 and passport.